Documentation Index

 The offering lookup serves three purposes:

-3. Session continuity - The returned token preserves what was shown, so the brand agent knows the context when the session starts
+- Session continuity - The returned token preserves what was shown, so the brand agent knows what the user already saw when the session starts

 Request